A Second Look At Your Case When The Stakes Are Highest

 If you choose to move forward, we handle the legal work involved in pursuing an appeal.
 This can include filing a notice of appeal within the required time, preparing written briefs, and, when appropriate, presenting oral argument.
 Throughout the process, we keep you and, when permitted, your family informed about important developments and anticipated timelines.

-Why Work With Our Team On Your Criminal Appeal
+Why Work With Our Team On Your Criminal Appeal In Sarasota

-A criminal appeal is not a simple redo of your trial, it is a focused legal challenge to what happened in the courtroom.
+A criminal appeal is not a simple redo of your trial; it is a focused legal challenge to what happened in the courtroom.
 You need a team that knows how criminal cases are built from the inside and how appellate judges will read the trial record.
 As an appeals lawyer, we approach each case with that full picture in mind.

 Our attorneys have handled both misdemeanors and serious felonies in Sarasota County.
-That experience matters, because appeals often arise from complex trials and high-stakes plea agreements.
+That experience matters because appeals often arise from complex trials and high-stakes plea agreements.
 We are familiar with the local prosecutors, courtroom procedures, and the types of issues that often appear in records from this area.

 Attorney Reisinger previously served as a prosecutor.
 That perspective helps us anticipate how the State is likely to defend a conviction on appeal and where weaknesses in the original case may exist.
 We use that knowledge when reviewing transcripts, rulings, and sentencing decisions to identify potential issues.